QAQdev/qaqdev.github.io/_pages/about.md

 </div>

 # News
-- 2025/01: 🥳 [Dynamic Mixture of Experts (DynMoE)](https://openreview.net/forum?id=T26f9z2rEe) is accepted to ICLR'25, See you in Singapore🇸🇬 !
+- 2025/01: 🥳 [Dynamic Mixture of Experts (DynMoE)](https://openreview.net/forum?id=T26f9z2rEe) is accepted to ICLR'25, see you in Singapore 🇸🇬 !
 <!-- - 2024/09: 🥳 [Mutimodal Self-Instruct](https://arxiv.org/abs/2407.07053) is accepted to EMNLP'24 (Main) as **Oral**! -->
 <!-- - 2024/07: 👏 Excited to intern at Baichuan AI on multimodal LLM pretraining. -->
 <!-- - 2024/06: 🔮 Successfully defended my [undergraduate thesis](https://arxiv.org/abs/2407.07053), ready to graduate. -->